eformat/intra-pod-startup-sync/README.md

 # intra-pod-startup-sync

-example uses sidecar container for git sync - https://github.com/kubernetes/git-sync
+OpenShift example using a sidecar container for git syncing a repo - https://github.com/kubernetes/git-sync

 creates an nginx container with content from GIT_SYNC_REPO